Eye Injuries Overview

 - Intraorbital foreign bodies are located in the orbit (or eye socket) but have not penetrated the eye.

-- Intraocular foreign bodies are injuries in which the outer wall of the eye has been penetrated by the object.
+- Intraocular foreign bodies are injuries in which the outer wall of the eye has been penetrated by the object, which is now lodged within the eye itself.

 - Ultraviolet keratitis (or corneal flash burn): The most common light-induced trauma to the eye is ultraviolet keratitis, which can be thought of as a sunburn of the cornea.
-Common sources of damaging ultraviolet (UV) light are welding arcs, tanning booths, and sunlight reflected by snow or water, especially at higher altitudes where UV rays are more intense.
+Common sources of damaging ultraviolet (UV) light are welding arcs, tanning booths, and sunlight reflected by snow, water, or other reflective surfaces, especially at higher altitudes where UV rays are more intense.

 - Solar retinopathy: Damage to the central part of the retina can occur by staring at the sun.
 Common situations that may cause this are viewing solar eclipses or drug-induced states where the person looks at the sun for an extended period of time.